sherqiye23/Personal-Website-Project/README.md

+This is a personal page I wrote after watching YouTube.
-it can be said that it is my personal site project.
-I'm the little kid in the picture sjsjsj
+I'm the child in the picture sjsjsj